Transport models for wave propagation in scattering media with nonlinear absorption: Derivation of the transport equation

 where $\Delta_{\bx}$ is the transverse Laplacian in $\bx\in\bbR^{d}$ ($d\ge 1$), $k$ is the wave number, and $n = n(z, \bx, p)$ is the refractive index.
 We assume that the refractive index takes the form

 where $V$ is a real bounded stationary random field with zero mean, with $\ell_{\bx}$ and $\ell_z$ are the transverse and longitudinal correlation lengths of the random field, respectively.
 The deterministic function $\widetilde K$ is non-negative and measures the strength of the second-order absorption.
 The parameters $\sigma$ and $\mu$ are the scaling factors quantifying the amplitudes of the fluctuation and the second-order absorption, respectively.
-Assuming that the field $p$ possesses a beam-like structure propagating in $z$ direction and neglecting the back scattering, we may write $p(z, \bx) = e^{ik z} \psi(z, \bx)$ with complex amplitude $\psi(z, \bx)$ satisfing the following equation
+Assuming that the field $p$ possesses a beam-like structure propagating in $z$ direction, we may write $p(z, \bx) = e^{ik z} \psi(z, \bx)$ with complex amplitude $\psi(z, \bx)$ satisfing the following equation

 Let $L_{\bx}$ and $L_z$ be the characteristic lengths of propagation in $\bx$ and $z$ directions, respectively.
 We rescale the variables $\bx\mapsto L_{\bx} \bx$ and $z\mapsto L_z z$ and $\bx$, $z$ are now $\cO(1)$.
 Then with the newly-defined variables, we may write $(n^2 - 1)$ as